Updated in March, 2020

-- Track their previous purchases, and make recommendations for new products and services that might help them resolve a particular problem.
+- Track previous purchases of top spending customers and make targeted recommendations for new products and services that might help them resolve a particular problem.

-Knowing that people are usually drawn to offers, you can increase your AOV by offering a discount for a minimum order amount.
-Set your minimum purchase at $50 or $200 or whatever figure makes more sense for your business and offer your visitors an incentive to spend that much.
+People are usually drawn to offers.
+You can leverage this to increase your AOV by offering a discount for a minimum order amount.
+Set your minimum purchase at $50 or $200 or whatever figure makes more sense for your business, and offer your visitors an incentive to spend that much.

-These types of discounts can also be used in combination with follow-ups to abandoned carts or unfinished orders – all are a great way to re-attract those indecisive customers back into your sales funnel Tweet.
-Your e-commerce platform should be flexible enough so that you can edit and set your own follow-up rules, such as number and follow-up type, promotions included, time intervals, etc.
+These types of discounts can also be used in combination with follow-ups to abandoned carts or unfinished orders – all are great ways to re-attract those indecisive customers back into your sales funnel.
+Your eCommerce platform should be flexible enough so that you can edit and set your own follow-up rules, such as number and follow-up type, promotions included, time intervals, etc.

 - Set a value threshold to trigger discounts.

-- Create a sense of urgency, letting your customers know the offer is for a limited time only, to encourage them to finalize the purchase.
+- Let your customers know the offer is for a limited time only, to encourage them to finalize the purchase.

-Companies of nearly every industry are using bundling these days.
-The software industry is no exception.
+Companies in nearly every industry are using bundling these days.
 Not only does it save the customer money, but it also makes the purchasing process easier and faster.
-And if you don’t have any products of your own to bundle together, then consider bundling with products from other vendors.
-Collaborate with these vendors on an affiliate model.
+And if you don’t have any products of your own to bundle together, then consider bundling with products from other merchants.
+Collaborate with these on an affiliate model.

 - Products and services that typically complement one another are the best products to bundle.